IgniteUI/app-builder-docfx/en/blazor-support.md

 ---
 # Blazor Code Generation with App Builder

 With .NET 6 we are officially supporting a preview version of App Builder with Blazor as a code generation option.
-This beta version comes live following the overwhelming feature requests around Blazor support.
+This version comes live following the overwhelming feature requests around Blazor support.

 This means that you can now create any Blazor UI with simple drag & drop and get all of the production ready Razor, C# and CSS code in a single click for the following components now:

-- Grid with data binding
+- Grid and TreeGrid with data binding
 - Badge
 - Icon
 - Checkbox, Switch